ogechukwu1/Devops-Tooling-Website-Solution/README.md

 ![](./images/69.png)

-We should be able to loging using our username and password as both.
+We should be able to login using our username and password as both.
 If we are unable to log in, we should check our connection to the database.

 ![](./images/70.png)